 Operating mode Use Types of heating There are several finely tuned types of heating for you to pre- pare your dishes.
-Dishes \rightarrow "Dishes" on page 26 Here you can find prepro- grammed setting values which are suitable for many dishes.
-Microwave \rightarrow "Microwave" on page 18 Using the microwave you can cook, heat up or defrost your dishes more quickly.
+Dishes \rightarrow "Dishes" on page 27 Here you can find prepro- grammed setting values which are suitable for many dishes.
+Microwave → "Microwave" on page 18 Using the microwave you can cook, heat up or defrost your dishes more quickly.
 Microwave combination → "Microwave" on page 18 Using microwave combination, you can activate a type of heating in addition to the microwave.
-Dry → "Microwave" on page 18 Use after every microwave opera- tion.
-Settings → "Basic settings" on page 17 You can adapt your appliance's basic settings to suit your needs.
+Dry \longrightarrow "Microwave" on page 18 Use after every operation with steam or the microwave.
+Cleaning function \rightarrow "Cleaning function" on page 20 The cleaning function cleans your oven almost automatically.
+Settings \rightarrow "Basic settings" on page 17 You can adapt your appliance's basic settings to suit your needs.